 In this post, the top 10 new features of Amazon Fire Max 11 will be discussed to help you understand the uniqueness of Amazon Fire Max 11.
-The issues of this tablet will be discussed in this article (coming soon).
+The issues and missing features of this tablet will be discussed in this article.

 Stunning Display: Fire Max 11's Immersive Screen